untangled-web/untangled-ui/README.md

 There are three builds: test, visuals, and guide.
 Select them via `JVM_OPTS` with `-D`

-The visuals build is for the visual regression cards that show each possible visible state of a component, and are (TODO) run through a browser-based image capture diff to detect visual regressions due to code and CSS changes.
+The `visuals` build is for the visual regression cards that show each possible visible state of a component, and are (TODO) run through a browser-based image capture diff to detect visual regressions due to code and CSS changes.

-The guide build is the development guide cards.
+The `guide` build is the development guide cards.
 These cards demonstrate live examples of the components and have full markdown documentation.
 The hope is to evolve this to a better UI, but devcards allows for rapid development at the moment.

-The test build is for untangled-specs.
+The `test` build is for untangled-specs.
 Those adding component that have any algorithms with complexity are encourage to write specifications around those algorithms to help ensure correctness.
 Many of the components are quite simple, so most components probably will not have specs; however, things like the forms support include a number of more interesting behaviors that need full testing support.

+The `css-guide` build is for the raw CSS with examples of the DOM/CSS rules to do raw rendering.

 ```
 JVM_OPTS="-Dguide -Dvisuals" lein run -m clojure.main script/figwheel.clj